Leadership

 Fellows_Colombia_Clara_20223153982979_191

-7. Participate in an Organization
+7. Participate in an organization

 One great way to contribute to climate change efforts is to join and support those who are already making an impact.
 While there are various degrees of getting involved, the key is to find what works best for you.
 Here are a few ideas.